 Woodlands Regional Library, 900 South Woodlands Drive, #01-03 Woodlands Civic Centre, Singapore 730900; www.nlb.gov.sg

 Queenstown Public Library

 Urban kids should flex their green fingers at the Queenstown Public Library community garden: part of the National Parks Board Community in Bloom project, the whole family are welcome to volunteer to help out with gardening activities.
 This is also the library to head to for movie screenings!
 It currently shows a variety of family-friendly flicks every fortnight.

 Queenstown Public Library, 53 Margaret Drive, Singapore; www.nlb.gov.sg

 Need a book in a hurry but no time to get to the library?
-Or perhaps the book you wanted isn’t available?
+Or perhaps the book you want isn’t available?
 Either way we LOVE the Ebook Library.
-Set up your user account and then choose from over 2 million ebooks ready to download with the press of a button.
+Set up your user account and then choose from over two million ebooks ready to download with the press of a button.

 Lead image: Tracy Tristram

 Like this story?
 Here’s more we think you’ll enjoy: